dabit3/aws-appsync-react-workshop/README.md

 import { API, graphqlOperation } from 'aws-amplify'

 // import query
-import { listPets as ListPets } from './graphql/queries'
+import { listTalks as ListPets } from './graphql/queries'

 // define some state to hold the data returned from the API state = {